stephaneVercouillieBMID/slate/source/index.html.md

 **phone** | `phone_number`, `phone\_number\_verified`
 **address** | `address`, with following subfields: `street_address` (newline separator \\n), `locality`, `postal_code`, `country`

+NOTE: Any claim requested by using the scope value can only be obtained from the UserInfo endpoint.

 ## Signing Requests